Make a new start

 The repeated activation of the movement promotes new neuronal connections in healthy areas of the brain, which ultimately control the muscle movements correctly.

-Constraint-induced movement therapy
+Constraint-induced movement training

 The positive impacts